 Project Team: Lead Designers - Lauren Bordes & Evan Cerilli; Project Architect - Puzzello Architecture Practice; General Contractor - Foursquare Construction

-The design of Pictura Gallery's new home places careful emphasis on all surfaces of a space for showing art.
-From floor, wall, window, to ceiling, treatments were considered in terms of the future artwork, primarily photography.
-Natural and artificial light are carefully balanced to minimize glare and reflection and to create an optimal viewing experience.
-The design of the ceiling's subtle coffers quote the grand geometry of the existing building's original steel bow trusses (shown below) to playfully soften the scale of the overall space.
+The design of Pictura Gallery's new home places careful emphasis on all surfaces of the space dedicated to exhibiting art.
+Floor, wall, window, and ceiling treatments were considered in terms of the future artform, primarily photography.
+Natural and artificial light are carefully balanced to minimize glare and to create an optimal viewing experience.
+The design of the ceiling's subtle arched coffer system quotes the grand geometry of the existing building's original steel bow trusses (featured in the image of the theatre shown below) to playfully soften the scale of the overall gallery space.

 The Theatre at FAR is both magestic and unembellished.
-This space was constructed in the 1920s as a grocery store and features the building's original steel bow trusses, wood ceiling and utility brick.
-Little design was required, however, the Theatre acquired a new concrete floor, a full-height feature wall, lighting and HVAC.
-These updates maintain the space's historic qualities while creating a blank slate for the display of all forms of contemporary art.
+This space was constructed in the 1920s as a grocery store and features the building's original steel bow trusses, wood ceiling and utility brick walls.
+Little design was required, however, the Theatre acquired a new concrete floor, a full-height feature wall for large-scale exhibition and performance, and all new lighting and HVAC.
+These essential updates maintain the space's historic qualities while creating a blank slate for the display of all forms of contemporary art.

 The Garden at FAR is framed by the building's existing brick facade and the new anthra-zinc clad addition.
-It is positioned as a space of both meditation and gathering.
-In the near future, plantings will adorn the outdoor trellis to offer a softened and shaded area just beside the curated interior environments.
+It is positioned as an exterior space of both meditation and gathering.
+In the near future, plantings will adorn the outdoor trellis to provide a softened, shaded area just beside the curated interior environments.